Dahua vs Lorex CCTV Cameras: Which Security System Should You Choose?

 Dahua cameras provide excellent image quality, often with high-definition resolution, which is essential for detailed video surveillance.

-One of Dahua’s standout features is its AI technology, including facial recognition, object detection, and real-time alerts.
-This makes it ideal for high-security environments.
+One of Dahua’s standout features is its AI technology, including facial recognition, object detection, and real-time alerts — ideal for high-security environments.

 Dahua systems are highly scalable, meaning they can accommodate a wide range of setups, from small home systems to large multisite installations.